 What is the Canadian Tax Rule?

-The Canadian tax rule states that every citizen in Canada has to file a tax return file in a separate and individual file, even when you are married.
+The Canadian tax rule states that every citizen in Canada has to file a tax return in a separate, individual file, even when they are married.
 However, in the tax return form, you will find a section stating “information about you” where you need the following information:

 - Name of your spouse